-The lung is the most common site for primary cancer worldwide, and smoking tobacco is the leading risk factor.
 The lung is also a common site of metastases for various malignancies.
 Metastases occur when a single tumor cell or clump of cells gain access to the blood stream or lymphatic system, travel to a new organ such as the lung, begin to multiply, and then regrow their vascular structure to obtain food.
 Interventional radiologists can deliver treatments for lung cancer directly to the cancer without significant side effects or damage to nearby normal tissue.

 - Coughing that doesn’t go away

 There are a number of tests that can help in the diagnosis of cancer, including blood tests, physical examination and a variety of imaging techniques including X-rays (e.g., chest X-rays and mammograms); computed tomography (CT); magnetic resonance (MR) and ultrasound.
 Usually, however, the final diagnosis cannot be made until a biopsy is performed.
 In a biopsy, a sample of tissue from the tumor or other abnormality is obtained and examined by a pathologist.
 By examining the biopsy sample, pathologists and other experts also can determine what kind of cancer is present and whether it is likely to be fast or slow growing.
 This information is important in deciding the best type of treatment.
 Open surgery is sometimes performed to obtain a tissue sample for biopsy.
 But in most cases, tissue samples can be obtained without open surgery with interventional radiology techniques.